oracle-livelabs/apex/apex-professional-hol7/customizing-interactive-grid-enduser.md

     ![](./images/save-report.png " ")

-15. Notice that the Primary interactive grid and the interactive grid you saved now are available in the Reports drop down list.
+15. Notice that the primary interactive grid and the interactive grid you saved are now available in the Reports drop-down list.
-You want to return back to the Primary interactive grid.
-Click **Primary Report** in the Reports drop down list.
+You want to return to the Primary interactive grid.
+Click **Primary Report** in the Reports drop-down list.

     ![](./images/select-primary-report.png " ")

-16. You want to make few more customizations and save the interactive grid as another Private report.
+16. You want to customize more and save the interactive grid as another Private report.
 You do not want the **Start Date**, **End Date**, and **Assigned To** columns to be displayed in the report.
 Click the **Start Date** column header and then click **Hide**.

     ![](./images/hide-column1.png " ")

-    Similarly perform the same step for **End Date** and **Assigned To** column.
+    Similarly, perform the same step for the **End Date** and **Assigned To** columns.

 17. You want to add a chart to the interactive grid.
 Select **Actions** > **Chart**.